Girlycyberchic/Girlycyberchic/README.md

 - 👋 Hi, I’m @Girlycyberchic
 - 👀 I’m interested in ...
 Linux, Networking, Helpdesk, DevOps, Security, etc.
 - 🌱 I’m currently learning ...
-Linux
+Linux and SQL
 - 💞️ I’m looking to collaborate on ...
 All things IT
 - 📫 How to reach me ... https://twitter.com/girlycyberchic